| Site Type: Long Term/National Priorities List (NPL) |

 Analytical data from the former tannery property documents the presence of elevated levels of metals (e.g., chromium) in ground water, soil, and (in a limited area) in sediments within the Nashua River.
 Other contaminants detected in the sludge placed within the unlined disposal areas at the site include pentachlorophenol, 4-methylphenol, 2,4,5-trichlorophenol, and dioxins.
 People could be exposed to contaminants by coming into direct contact with contaminated soils and sludges at the site.
 In the past, New Hampshire Department of Environmental Services (NHDES) personnel have observed children riding bikes along an on-site dirt trail between the river and the two largest on-site surface impoundments.

-As of 2012, the site is still proposed on the National Priorities List (NPL).
+The site is still proposed on the National Priorities List (NPL).
 EPA has undertaken some initial actions to address the threats posed by the site and, in 2002, proposed a Non-Time-Critical Removal Action (NTCRA) for the sludge disposal areas.
 At the request of the City of Nashua, EPA did not move forward with the final NPL listing and the proposed NTCRA was put on hold.
 Additional response actions for the site are uncertain at this time.

 Response Action Status